Medicinal Chemistry: Lead Modification and Optimization

 Next Steps: Preclinical and Clinical Trials

 Finally, your lead compound has gone through the entire drug design process: discovery, identification, modification and optimization, it is ready to be presented as the drug candidate for the next stage: drug development.
 Everything has been done to ensure the drug candidate stands the best chance of enduring the rigors of clinical trials, now all that’s left to do is hope for the best.
-If the drug proves to safe, effective and better than its competition, then it will find itself approved and on the market.
-Maybe, just maybe, it might even prove to be a blockbuster success!
+If the drug proves to safe, effective and also better than its competitors, it might even prove to be the next Lipitor – a blockbuster success!

 As for you, the medicinal chemist, well, it’s back to step one of the drug discovery process: identifying ‘hits’!